-Hedonism is the pursuit and prioritisation of pleasure over other life values (Ksendzova, et. al. 2015).
-It is characterised by openness to pleasurable experiences (Veenhoven, 2003).
-It reflects the emotional value attached to an experience and represents the returns in terms of enjoyment and playfulness (Sthapit and Coudounaris, 2018).
-Hedonism is an essential aspect of any leisure experience and a vital variable in tourist satisfaction. determine the satisfaction of tourists at a destination and their behaviour in the future.
-As a pleasure-seeking activity, tourism is a form of hedonic consumption (Otto and Ritchie, 1996).
-Kim et. al. (2012) suggest the following scales to measure hedonistic experiences (Table 1):
+Hedonism is the pursuit and prioritisation of pleasure over other life and is characterised by openness to pleasurable experiences values (Ksendsova et al., 2015).
+It reflects the emotional value attached to an experience and represents the returns in terms of enjoyment and playfulness (Sthapit & Coudounaris, 2018).
+Hedonism is an essential aspect of any leisure experience and a vital variable in tourist satisfaction.
+It determines the satisfaction of tourists at a destination and their behaviour in the future.
+Kim et al. (2012) suggest the following scales to measure hedonistic experiences (Table 1):